ozmandius14/Crimson-paint/README.md

 # Crimson paint
-&emsp;This game is a WIP (work in progress) top-down shooter, it will include multiplayer, singleplayer, the server is open source, and it includes server-side mods.
+This game is a WIP (work in progress) top-down shooter, it will include multiplayer, singleplayer, the server is open source, and it includes server-side mods.

 | Feature  | Current status                                           |
 | -------- | -------------------------------------------------------- |